gentoo/dlang/README.md

 At first there is not much to be done, but once the first arch is stable, it should be added as a compiler option for Dlang packages, by providing a description for its USE-flag in `profile/use.desc` and tying it into `eclass/dlang-compilers.eclass`.
 This way it knows which compiler release is based on which version of the D language specification, which is crucial for dependency management.
 ### When changing paths in compiler ebuilds
 Make sure that `dlang.eselect` knows about it. `eclass/dlang.eclass` also has a function that needs to be changed: `dlang_foreach_config()`.
 It advertizes compiler specific variables and paths to D ebuilds.

+### Using pkgcheck

+Like the standard [Gentoo git workflow](https://wiki.gentoo.org/wiki/Standard_git_workflow), this overlay uses [Pkgcheck](https://wiki.gentoo.org/wiki/Pkgcheck) to check for QA errors and warnings.
+Unfortunately, `pkgcheck` will not function as intended by default but the [scripts/pkgcheck-scan.sh](scripts/pkgcheck-scan.sh) wrapper will help you.
+It hides a lot of warnings and errors that aren't actually relevant to the overlay and it will show you diagnostics that actually concern your changes.
+If you're a first time contributor, using `pkgcheck` is strongly encouraged.

 ## Q & A
 * **Why does DMD have a circular dependency upon itself?**